Tulipa gesneriana: History

 Tulipa gesneriana was introduced to western Europe from Constantinople in 1554.
 It was first described in 1559 by Conrad Gesner.

 When the tulip originally arrived in Europe from the Ottoman Empire, its popularity soared and it quickly became a status symbol for the newly wealthy merchants of the Dutch Golden Age.
 As a mosaic virus began to infect bulbs, producing rare and spectacular effects in the bloom but weakening and destroying the already limited number of bulbs, a speculative frenzy now known as tulip mania was triggered between 1634 and 1637.
 Bulbs were exchanged for land, livestock, and houses, and the Dutch created futures markets where contracts to buy bulbs at the end of the season were bought and sold.
 A single bulb, the Semper Augustus, fetched 6,000 florins in Haarlem — at that time, a florin could purchase a bushel of wheat.

+Use

+Food

 The flower and bulb can cause dermatitis through the allergen, tuliposide A, even though the bulbs may be consumed with little ill effect.
 The bulbs may be dried and pulverised and added to cereals or flour.

+Horticulture

 The sweet-scented bisexual flowers appear during April and May.
 Bulbs are extremely resistant to frost and can tolerate temperatures well below freezing — a period of low temperature is necessary to induce proper growth and flowering, triggered by an increase in sensitivity to the phytohormone auxin.

-The UK National Collection of Tulipa spp. is held by T Freeth at the Royal Botanic Gardens, Kew.

-Anthocyanins have been found in various tulip flowers, such as Tulipa gesneriana, Tulipa fosteriana and Tulipa eichleri.